kennethjjonathan/to_do_list/README.md

 # to_do_list
-A simple to do list app made with HTML, CSS, and JavaScript.
+A simple to-do-list app that I made to practice HTML, CSS, and JavaScript.